jqluong/particle-laden-flow/README.md

 **fluxtable_\***: Flux tables for various particle pairs are stored in these folders.
 In each folder, the flux tables also correspond to an inclination angle $\alpha$.
 These fluxtables are required to simulate the system of PDEs modelling bidisperse particle laden flow.
 The fluxtables used for figures in this paper are in the folder "fluxtable_paper".

 **ODEsolve**: Contains the code that solves the equilibirum profile boundary value problem.
 The function "set_constants.m" should be edited to reflect different physical parameters (such as liquid viscosity, particle diameter. etc.).
 The script "bidensity_ODE_tester.m" will solve the eqilibrium profile ODE system and plot its solution.

+**runs_autosave**: As a backup, the code will save the last used flux table here.
+This feature isn't used as much, but is left intact.